This statement was last updated on 10th April 2025

 In accordance with the Companies Act 2006 (as amended by the Companies (Miscellaneous Reporting) Regulations 2018) the Directors set out how they have considered the requirements of section 172 (1) of the regulations.
-A director of a company must act in the way he considers, in good faith, would be most likely to promote the success of the company for the benefit of its members as a whole, and in doing so have regard (amongst other matters) to:
+A director of a company must act in the way they considers, in good faith, would be most likely to promote the success of the company for the benefit of its members as a whole, and in doing so have regard (among other matters) to:

-(a) The likely consequences of any decision in the long term,
+(a) The likely consequences of any decision in the long term;

-(b) The interests of the company’s employees,
+(b) The interests of the company’s employees;

-(c) The need to foster the company’s business relationships with suppliers, customers and others,
+(c) The need to foster the company’s business relationships with suppliers, customers and others;

-(d) The impact of the company’s operations on the community and the environment,
+(d) The impact of the company’s operations on the community and the environment;

-(e) The desirability of the company maintaining a reputation for high standards of business conduct, and
+(e) The desirability of the company maintaining a reputation for high standards of business conduct; and

 (f) The need to act fairly as between members of the company.